leishask/leishask.github.io/projects/project-1.md

 Through this project I was able to gain an interest in mobile app development.
 While the MIT AI2 App Inventor is an introduction that uses block coding, I hope to further this interest in a classroom setting that utilizes more advanced methods in mobile app development.

-Here is a part of the code that controlled the "egg" if it dropped or was captured:
+Here is a part of the code that controlled the outcome of the score and "egg" image when it was not captured:

 <img class="ui large floated rounded image" src="../images/eggDropBlock.PNG">